JZimnol/16BitTimer_AVR_assembler/README.md

-# 16-bit Timer using ATmega329PB
+# 16-bit timer using ATmega328PB

 This repository has been created for Microprocessor Systems project.
 This is a simple __*16-bit timer*__ based on ATmega328PB development board (project has been written using AVR assembler language).